txl5858/Hitman-Mexico-Rules/README.md

 ------------------------
 As with any code you find online, use at your own risk and look/ask for help if you dont know what youre doing !!!

-1) Download/Save the folder 'Hitman GB Mexico Rules' from the this repository
+1) Download/Extract the folder 'Hitman GB Mexico Rules' from the this repository.
+Everything you need is in the 7z file but I also included individual files for your reference.

 2) Open Windows Powershell as Administrator